 Talking about Electroneum paper wallet, it's very secure and great for storing large amounts of coins, however, it can be super difficult to set up correctly.

-If you value your security and want to find a reliable cryptocurrency wallet, you should check out Ledger, Coinbase and Trezor.
-Ledger and Trezor are hardware wallets, whereas Coinbase is a software wallet that has managed to maintain an amazing reputation throughout the years.
+If you value your security and want to find a reliable cryptocurrency wallet, you should check out Ledger, Binance and Trezor.
+Ledger and Trezor are hardware wallets, whereas Binance is a software wallet that has managed to maintain an amazing reputation throughout the years.

 The content published on this website is not aimed to give any kind of financial, investment, trading, or any other form of advice.
 BitDegree.org does not endorse or suggest you to buy, sell or hold any kind of cryptocurrency.
 Before making financial investment decisions, do consult your financial advisor.